Retrieving Group Chat Messages

 interval to ensure that the next query will include the correct starting point.
 This is obviously

-not done when the client passes a messageId
+not done when the client passes a messageId to start reading messages from.

-Once the messages for an interval have been fetched, they are added to the messageList
+Once the messages for an interval have been fetched, they are added to the messageList.

 If the

-reaches the page size of 20, this list is returned as the result.
+messageList reaches the page size of 20, this list is returned as the result.

 In cases where more than 20 messages are retrieved due to concatenating messages from multiple